portworx/px-docs/cloudsnaps.md

 Here are a few steps to perform cloud backups successfully

-Authenticate the nodes where the storage for volume to be backed up is provisioned.

-* List the available volumes
+* List the available volumes to choose the volume to backup

 ```
 pxctl volume list